pyodide/pyodide/docs/usage/type-conversions.md

 Here are some tips for how to do that when calling functions in one language from another.

-There are four cases to consider here: Calling a Python function from a Javascript function you wrote, calling a Python function from an existing Javascript callback, calling a Javascript function from Python code you wrote, or calling a Javascript function you wrote from an existing Python callback.
+There are four cases to consider here:
+* calling a Python function from a Javascript function you wrote,
+* calling a Python function from an existing Javascript callback,
+* calling a Javascript function from Python code you wrote, or
+* calling a Javascript function you wrote from an existing Python callback.

 If you want to pass an existing Javascript function as a callback to an existing Python function, you will need to define a wrapper around the Javascript